Incredibly Moist and Tender Cake Made with Olive Oil

 - Add the flour, baking powder, and salt to a small bowl and stir with a wire whisk to combine.

-- Using a standing mixer fitted with the whisk attachment, beat the eggs on medium-high speed until frothy.
-Add 1 1/4 cup sugar and the lemon zest and beat on high speed until the mixture is fluffy and pale yellow, about 4-5 minutes.
+- Using a standing mixer fitted with the whisk attachment, beat the eggs on medium-high speed for about 60 seconds, until frothy.
+With the mixer running, sprinkle in 1 ¼ cups (251g) sugar and the lemon zest.
+Continue to beat on high speed until the mixture is fluffy and pale yellow, about 4-5 minutes.